jamescoxon/rai_quarry_pool/README.md

 14. Run another screen
 15. `python3 submit.py` <- this now submits the data every 90seconds

+## Notes
+If you are using a new raiblocks account then you need to send it some xrb or the server won't detect that it exists.

 ## Things to add

-1. check valid responses, identify the invalid ones and remove from the database
-2. save each payout data
-3. add interaction with a raiblocks node which will allow auto payout
+1. add interaction with a raiblocks node which will allow auto payout
-4. fix javascript to autocaptcha